Chocolate Banana Bread

 - Stir the dry ingredients into the wet ingredients, don’t overmix.
 Stir in 3/4 cup of the chocolate chips.

 - Pour batter into prepared pan.
 Sprinkle the remaining 1/4 cup of chocolate chips over the top of the bread.
-Bake for 60-65 minutes, or until a toothpick inserted into the center of the bread comes out mostly clean, you might have some melted chocolate chips on the toothpick and that is fine.
+Bake for 50-65 minutes, or until a toothpick inserted into the center of the bread comes out mostly clean, you might have some melted chocolate chips on the toothpick and that is fine.
 You just don’t want a lot of gooey batter.
+Check at 50 minutes, just to be safe.
+Oven times vary.

 - Remove the pan from the oven and set on a wire cooling rack.
 Let the bread cool in the pan for 15 minutes.
 Run a knife around the edges of the bread and carefully remove from the pan.
 Let the bread cool on the wire cooling rack until slightly warm.
 Cut into slices and serve.